FlaxEngine/FlaxDocs/manual/get-started/editor.md

 ![Flax Editor](../editor/media/title.jpg)

-**Flax Editor** is a standalone, all-in-one application used to develop games with Flax Engine.
+The **Flax Editor** is a standalone, all-in-one application used to develop games with the Flax Engine.
-Flax documentation covers the most important topics and describes how to use all editor tools.
+Flax documentation covers the most important topics and describes how to use the editor tools.
-Follow those instructions to robust your game development!
+Follow thesee instructions to further your game development!

 ## Topics